Lexxeous/technical_references/Postman/Postman Management.md

 The variable on the LHS of the equals sign is the *key* and the quantity/string on the RHS of the equals sign is the *value*.
 These are *key*-*value* pairs that are very similar to JSON and **Python** dictionary notation.
 You can provide the *key*-*value* pair manually in the request, or you can provide them in the *Query Params* section.

+There is a difference between "path parameters" and "query parameters".
+Path parameters are required in the URL path (the endpoint that is specified with forward slashes `/`.)
+Query parameters always come after the URL path and the question mark character `?`.

+> Optionally, with **Postman** you can include path parameters as "pseudo-variables", dynamically, by prefixing a colon character and the name of the path variable like: `:<path_var_name>`.
+Then, **Postman** provides an extra section under *Params* to enter custom values for path variables.

 #### III.i.c.
 Request Builder Authorization: